teamplanes/dashbored/docs/README.md

 - line: `axisBottom`
 - scatter: `axisBottom`

-# Caveats
+## Caveats

-## Dev Mode watch
+### Dev Mode watch

 Right now the dev mode of gatsby doesn't rebuild when your changing your query file.
-In the future we'll try to create a gatsby plugin to add the file in the watchlist.
+In the future we'll try to create a Gatsby plugin to add the file in the watchlist.

-## Nivo labels
+### Nivo labels

-Gatsby-config doesn't pass function to the templates(the reason is because the config is stringified).
-For dashbored, it means you won't be able to pass function for the label's format of your widget. tooltips, legends, ...
+Gatsby-config doesn't pass function to the templates (the reason is because the config is stringified).
+For Dashbored, it means you won't be able to pass functions for the label's format of your widget. tooltips, legends, ...

-# Running the Examples
+## Running the Examples

----

-## Installation
+### Installation

 This repo uses yarn workspaces to handle dependencies, so run `yarn` at the root of the repo.

 ```shell
 yarn
 ```

-## Run the example (`/packages/dash`)
+### Run the example (`/packages/dash`)

 To run scripts in a workspace, use the `yarn workspace` command.